markcot/pands-project/README.md

 is easily separable from the other two linearly, but there is some overlap between the other two classes making it difficult to distinguish from each other.

+### Summary of Initial data review

+I decided to try and get make a table of the description data from the initial review I adapted code from a website [F] to output dataframes to a csv file and exported the summaries to csv files.
+I reimported the csv files as new dataframes and added a new header row using code adapted from a website [G] and updated the csv files with the revised header rows.
+I now had clean csv file information that can be used for producing tables.

 ## Supporting tables and graphics